 Here are a few of the resources I’ve personally found helpful:

 The War of Art, by Steven Pressfield.
-This is is the best, most painful, kick-in-the-butt a writer will ever get.
+This is is the best, most valuable kick-in-the-pants a writer will ever get.
 While you’re visiting his web site, I also highly recommend getting on his email list.
 His weekly tips are terrific.